-Microsoft says ransomware attack should be a 'wake-up call' for governments
+Microsoft: U.S. should not stockpile cyber weapons

 The attacks exploited the computers because they were running outdated versions of Microsoft's Windows operating system.
 Brad Smith, who is Microsoft's chief legal officer, said Sunday in a blog post that his company, its customers and the government all share the blame.

-Smith said Microsoft has the "first responsibility" to address the problem, and added that the company is working "comprehensively" to fight threats.
+Smith said Microsoft has the "first responsibility" to address the problem.

-But he also placed fault in the governments.
+But he also placed fault in national governments.
 The security flaw that hackers used to launch the attacks Friday was made public after information was stolen from the U.S. National Security Agency, which routinely searches for flaws in software and builds tools to exploit them.

+"This attack provides yet another example of why the stockpiling of vulnerabilities by governments is such a problem," he said.
+"An equivalent scenario with conventional weapons would be the U.S. military having some of its Tomahawk missiles stolen."

 Related: Who got hurt by the ransomware attack